Back to Environmental

 Sponsorship of sporting clubs is a tactic used to win public favour

-The food industry can be defined quite broadly as any business enterprise involved in the production of food – including agricultural producers, manufacturers, retailers and restaurants.1 This section will mainly focus on major processed and fast food companies in Australia, due to their influence in shaping global and local food systems (for more information see The obesogenic environment: how did we get here?)
+The food industry can be defined quite broadly as any business enterprise involved in the production of food – including agricultural producers, manufacturers, retailers and restaurants .
+This section will mainly focus on major food manufacturers and fast food companies, due to their influence in shaping global and local food systems (for more information see previous section, The ’nutrition transition’).

-To provide a sense of the main processed and fast food industry players in Australia, a snapshot of the snack food manufacturing; chocolate and confectionery manufacturing; and fast food and takeaway service sectors is provided below.2
+To provide a sense of the main food manufacturing and fast-food industry players in Australia, a snapshot of the snack food manufacturing; chocolate and confectionery manufacturing; and fast-food and takeaway service sectors is provided below.2

-• The snack food manufacturing industry in Australia produces products such as potato chips, savoury snacks, nuts, and muesli and protein bars.3 Total revenue across the industry in 2018–19 was $1.7 billion, with annual growth of -0.5% from 2014–19 estimated to increase to 1.2% in 2019–24.
-The industry is moderately concentrated with the largest players PepsiCo Australia New Zealand Holdings Pty Ltd (39%) and Consolidated Snacks Pty Ltd (18.4%) accounting for more than half of market share.
-PepsiCo's brands include Doritos, Smith's, Red Rock Deli and Grain Waves; while Consolidated Snacks' brands include Cheezels, Samboy, Kettle and the Natural Chip Company.
+• The snack food manufacturing sector in Australia produces products such as potato chips, savoury snacks, nuts, and muesli and protein bars.3 Total revenue across the sector in 2023 was $3.1 billion, with annual growth of 6.3% from 2018-23.
+The sector is moderately concentrated with the largest players Mondelez Australia Pty Ltd (11.2%) and Arnott's Biscuits Ltd (7.4%) accounting for more than half of market share.
+Mondelez’s brands in this sector include Belvita, Ritz and Oreo; while Arnott's’ brands include Tim Tam, Shapes, Tiny Teddy and Vita Weats.

-• The chocolate and confectionery manufacturing industry in Australia produces confectionery, chocolate and cocoa products.4 Total revenue across the industry in 2019–20 was $5.8 billion, with annualised five-year growth of -0.6% forecast to reach $5.7 billion in 2024–25.
-Concentration in the industry is low and the top three players are Mondelez Australia Holdings Pty Ltd (13%), Mars Wrigley Australia Holdings Pty Ltd (9%) and Nestle Australia Ltd (8%).
-Mondelez brands include Cadbury and the Natural Confectionery Co.; Wrigley brands include Mars Bar, M&Ms and Starburst; and Nestle brands include KitKat, Smarties and Allen's.
+• The chocolate and confectionery manufacturing sector in Australia produces confectionery, chocolate and cocoa products.4 Total revenue across the industry in 2023 was $8.1 billion.
+While the market has grown 0.6% per year on average between 2018 and 2023, it declined by 1.4% in 2023.
+The top three players are Mondelēz Australia Holdings Pty Ltd (Mondelēz) (28.9%), Mars Wrigley Australia (16.2%) and Nestlé Australia Ltd (Nestlé) (10.1%).
+Mondelēz’ brands in this sector include Cadbury and the Natural Confectionery Co.; Mars Wrigley Australia brands include Mars Bar, M&Ms and Skittles; and Nestlé brands include KitKat, Smarties and Allen’s.

-• The fast food and takeaway service industry in Australia produces fast food such as burgers, pizza, sandwiches and sushi for immediate consumption.5 Total revenue across the industry in 2019–20 was $16.9 billion, with annualised five-year growth of 3.1% forecast to reach $19.7 billion in 2024–25 .
-The industry is moderately concentrated and the top three players are McDonald’s Australia Holdings Pty Ltd (21.7%), Domino's Pizza Enterprises Limited (8.4%) and Competitive Foods Australia Pty Ltd (7.5%).
-Competitive Foods operates in Australia through its Hungry Jack’s brand.
+• The fast-food and takeaway service industry in Australia produces fast-food such as burgers, pizza, sandwiches and sushi for immediate consumption.5 Total revenue across the industry in 2023 was $23 billion, with annual growth of 0.3% from 2018-23, increasing by 7.3% in 2023.
+The industry is moderately concentrated, and the top three players are McDonald’s Australia Holdings Pty Ltd (31.3%), Yum!
+Restaurants Pty Ltd (17.1%), and Restaurant Brands International (9%).
+Yum!
+Restaurants operates in Australia through its KFC and Pizza Hut brands, and Restaurant Brands International through its Hungry Jack’s brand.

-Major processed and fast food industry players use various tactics to influence public policy in ways that favour their business interests.
-Where successful, this influence can jeopardise the development and implementation of policies that effectively safeguard public health.
-Researchers have drawn parallels between the activity of the processed food industry and the long-running corporate political activity of the tobacco industry.7
+Major food manufacturers and fast-food industry players use various tactics to influence public policy in ways that favour their business interests.
+Where successful, this influence can jeopardise the development and implementation of policies that effectively promote public health.
+Researchers have drawn parallels between food industry activity and the long-running corporate political activities of the tobacco industry.7

 Drawing on a framework used to classify the tobacco industry’s methods of exerting political influence,7 there is evidence of food industry actors using similar approaches in Australia, as shown below.